Mitigating Systematic Errors in Parameter Estimation of Binary Black Hole Mergers in O1-O3 LIGO-Virgo Data: Methodology: Incorporating Waveform Uncertainties

 \section{Methodology: Incorporating Waveform Uncertainties}

-The \ac{gw} data from each detector are provided as a time series, $d(t_i)$, which contains the noise $n(t_i)$ and may contain a transient signal $h(t_i)$ or glitch(es) $g(t_i)$.
-The noise is modeled as Gaussian and stationary, whereas the signal is represented using various waveform modeling methods calibrated against numerical relativity simulations across the parameter space.
-Some data analysis pipelines are specifically designed to identify glitches in the data.
-The noise $n(t_i)$ is characterized by \ac{psd}, $S_{n}(f)$, of the detector, which is defined as the Fourier transform of noise covariance $C_{ij}=\hat{E}[(n(t_i)-\mu)(n(t_j)-\mu)]$, where $\hat{E}$ represent the expectation value and $\mu = \hat{E}[n(t)]$.

-The Bayesian analysis of the \ac{gw} merger events require modelling of the noise and \ac{gw} signal.
-The noise is assumed to be Gaussian and stationary for all practical purposes.
-The \ac{gw} signal $h(t, \mathbf{\Theta})$ is modelled via various modelling schemes.
-Here $t$ is time and $\mathbf{\Theta}$ represents the parameters that describe the model.
-For a typical \ac{gw} signal from \ac{bbh} system, these parameters are the component masses of the binary system ($m_{1,2}$), component spins ($\vec{S}_{1,2}$), luminosity distance ($D_L$), inclination angle between the plane of the binary and line of sight ($\iota$), polarization angle $\psi$, coalescence phase $\phi$, right ascension (RA), declination (dec), and time of coalescence ($t_c$).
-For \ac{bns} system, there are additional parameters such as tidal deformability parameter $\Lambda_{1,2}$.
+The output of the \ac{gw} detector is a time series, $d(t_i)$, which contains the noise $n(t_i)$ and may contain a transient signal $h(t_i)$ and/or glitch(es) $g(t_i)$.
+The noise is assumed to be Gaussian and stationary, and is characterized by the \ac{psd}, $S_{n}(f)$, of the detector, which is defined as the Fourier transform of the noise covariance $C_{ij}=\hat{E}[(n(t_i)-\mu)(n(t_j)-\mu)]$, where $\hat{E}$ represents the expectation value and $\mu = \hat{E}[n(t)]$ \citep{LIGOScientific:2019hgc}.
+The \ac{gw} signal $h(t, \mathbf{\Theta})$ is modeled using waveform approximants calibrated to numerical relativity simulations.
+Here $t$ denotes time and $\mathbf{\Theta}$ denotes the model parameters.
+For a typical \ac{gw} signal from a \ac{bbh} merger, these parameters are the component masses of the binary system ($m_{1,2}$), component spins ($\vec{S}_{1,2}$), luminosity distance ($D_L$), inclination angle between the orbital angular momentum and the line of sight ($\iota$), polarization angle ($\psi$), coalescence phase ($\phi$), right ascension (RA), declination (dec), and time of coalescence ($t_c$).
+For a \ac{bns} system, there are additional parameters such as the tidal deformability parameter $\Lambda_{1,2}$.